Yavuz Çetin: Two albums, İlk and Satılık

 In 1997, Yavuz Çetin issued his first album İlk, produced by his longtime compatriot Ercan Saatçi, but the album was unable to capture the spirit of that moment's public musical mood.
 He also earned an income from writing numerous advertising jingles, such as a well-remembered Coca-Cola spot, and his tune "Dünya" ["the World"], which was chosen as part of the soundtrack for the 1999 film, "Propaganda", with a score composed and arranged by master guitarist Erkan Oğur.

-At age 30, after expending months of intense effort writing all of the tracks for his second album, Satılık, and having completed the album's final recording session, Yavuz Çetin committed suicide by leaping from Istanbul's Boğaziçi Bridge which connects Europe and Asia across the Bosphorus strait.
-Posthumous acclaim followed the subsequent release of the album which a number of music reviewers described as a work of genius.
-With the passage of years, both Satılık and the previously overlooked İlk ve Son... have gained a near-cult status as Yavuz Çetin's music and words continue to be heard in the region keeping his legend alive for the listening public.
+At age 30, after writing all the tracks for his second album, Satılık, and having completed the album's final recording session, Çetin died by suicide after jumping from the Boğaziçi Bridge in Istanbul.
+Posthumous acclaim followed the subsequent release of the album which was described by music reviewers as a work of genius.
+Since Çetin's death, the albums Satılık and İlk ve Son... have gained a near-cult status as Çetin's music continued to be distributed.